Break

 Ukko’s Role in The Kalevala

 While the heroes play the central roles in The Kalevala, they ask Ukko for favors to overcome their trials.
-Throughout their adventures, the heroes call upon him several times in times of need.
+Throughout their adventures, the heroes call upon him in times of need.
+Generally, they beseech “the old man” as they request aid on their adventures.

 Forging of the Sampo

 The Sampo is the most important relic in the Kalevala.
-It has the power to create unlimited grain, salt, and gold, meaning it is a source of wealth for whoever possesses it.
+It has the power to create unlimited quantities of grain, salt, and gold, making it a source of immense wealth for whoever possesses it.
 Väinämöinen initially agrees to create this relic for Louhi in exchange for one of her daughters’ hands in marriage.

 Lemminkäinen’s Favors

-The first and perhaps most significant favor Ukko grants Lemminkäinen is providing his mother with the sacred honey to bring him back to life.
-After his death and dismemberment, Lemminkäinen’s mother sews his body back together but requires the sacred honey to restore his life.
-She sends a bee to collect a thimble of sacred honey to complete this task.
+The first and perhaps most significant favor Ukko grants Lemminkäinen is by providing his mother with sacred honey, which brings him back to life.
+As she prays to Ukko, Lemminkäinen’s mother sends a bee to collect the healing salve from the halls of the Sky God.
+The bee eventually returns with a thimble full of the sacred honey.

-Lemminkäinen also calls upon Ukko in his travels throughout Pohjola.
-Lemminkäinen must overcome a valley fiery chasm when traveling to attend the feast.
+Later, Lemminkäinen also calls upon Ukko in his travels throughout Pohjola.
+In one instance, he must overcome a fiery chasm when traveling to attend the feast.
 He prays to the old man to quench the fire, who sends a storm to answer the prayer.

 Väinämöinen’s Favors

-The symbol of Ukko is very similar to Thor’s hammer.
-However, the Ukonvasara is a boat-shaped hammer.
-Striking Ukonvasara creates lightning bolts.
-Although the Ukonvasara is significant, riding his chariot across the heavens and copulating with his wife, Akka, were other ways followers perceived lightning.
+The symbol of Ukko is very similar to Thor’s hammer; however, the Ukonvasara is a boat-shaped hammer.
+In some references, Ukko’s weapon of choice is an axe, Ukonkirves.
+Regardless of the form this takes, striking with it creates lightning.
+Despite this, other factors in Finnish folklore contribute to the creation of thunder and lightning, including riding his chariot across the heavens and copulating with his wife, Akka.

 Celebrating Ukko

-Ukko’s celebrations correspond to significant times of the harvest season.
-Although livestock offerings might’ve been an earlier traditional offering, most honored Ukko with honey, bread, and beer; honey was particularly favored as it symbolized the sweetness of life.
+As the god who oversees harvests, Ukko’s celebrations coincide with key times during the harvest season.
+Although livestock offerings might’ve been an earlier tradition, most honor Ukko with honey, bread, and beer; honey was particularly favored because it symbolized the sweetness of life.

 Burning bonfires during the Midsummer Festival was also a popular way to honor Ukko.
 Followers believed that the smoke of the bonfires carried prayers up to the heavens.